ewilson/python-euler/README.md

 `docstring` of each function, and I try to keep individual problems under one second.

 I'll try to keep the cumulative computation time under 1 minute.
-Currently all tests can be run in under eight seconds on my machine.
+Currently all tests can be run in under twenty seconds on my machine.

 #### Tests